osteel/dime/README.md

 The market value of a transaction is its value expressed in pound sterling at the time of the transaction.

+The market value is at the centre of Dime's calculation rules so it is crucial to report it correctly.

+#### Rules

+When the transaction includes a sent asset (and is not a transfer – transfers don't need a market value), you must use the sent asset's market value as the transaction's market value, _based on the reported sent quantity_ (see [Sent quantity](#sent-quantity) section below to learn how to report it correctly).

 > **Note**
-> Always exclude the [fee](#fee)'s market value from the transaction's market value.
-E.g. if you send £50.00 to an exchange and do a transaction that incurs a £0.50 fee, the transaction's market value is £49.50.
+> Be particularly vigilant when selling an asset for some fiat currency.
+It is tempting to use the received fiat amount as the market value, but if a fee was taken, the actual market value is the received amount plus the fee's market value.

+When the transaction does not include a sent asset (i.e. `receive` transactions), the transaction's market value is the received asset's market value.

+#### How to find the market value

-There are several ways to figure it out:
+There are several ways to figure out a transaction's market value.

+Keeping in mind that when a transaction includes a sent asset, its market value takes precedence:

-* If either the received or sent asset is a fiat amount, use that as the market value (use HMRC's [exchange rates](https://www.gov.uk/government/publications/hmrc-exchange-rates-for-2023-monthly "HMRC exchange rates for 2023: monthly") to convert it to pound sterling if necessary);
+* If the sent asset is a fiat amount, use that as the market value;
-* If swapping a cryptoasset for another on an exchange, use the exchange's rate for the asset you are disposing of (or whichever has price data available on the exchange);
+* If performing a transaction on an exchange, use the exchange's rate for the asset at the time of the transaction;
-* If using a decentralised protocol, use the value indicated by the corresponding blockchain's explorer if available ([example](https://etherscan.io/tx/0x2c9310e04c01e1329973c205cc6f3d3a7be3237ed09b968faef7ed85d9dfea65));
+* If using a decentralised protocol, use the value reported by the corresponding blockchain's explorer (see the value between brackets in the _Tokens Transferred_ section [here](https://etherscan.io/tx/0x2c9310e04c01e1329973c205cc6f3d3a7be3237ed09b968faef7ed85d9dfea65), for instance);
 * If none of the above applies, look up the asset on price-tracking websites such as [CoinMarketCap](https://coinmarketcap.com/) or [CoinGecko](https://www.coingecko.com/).

+> **Note**
+> If any of the above amounts are expressed in a foreign currency, use HMRC's [exchange rates](https://www.gov.uk/government/publications/hmrc-exchange-rates-for-2023-monthly "HMRC exchange rates for 2023: monthly") to convert them to pound sterling.

+Sometimes, while the transaction includes a sent asset, its price isn't tracked anywhere.
+In that case, use the received asset's market value plus the fee's market value, if you paid for that fee.

-But sometimes, none of the transaction's asset prices are tracked anywhere, including the aforementioned websites.
-When that happens, you are supposed to figure out the assets' _fair market value_ – but since there is no guidance on how to do that, I personally set the market value to £0.00.
+In some cases, none of the transaction's asset prices are tracked anywhere.
+When that happens, you are supposed to figure out the assets' _fair market value_, although there is no clear guidance on how to do that.

-A lack of price-tracking information usually indicates that the asset isn't being traded at all – in other words, that nobody wants it.
-Zero seems like a fair market value in that case.

 ### Sent asset